Drag Shows, Patios, Cocktails: Denver’s Must-Hit LGBTQ+ Bars

 While some of the bars on this list are primo, laid-back, casual beer kind of places, X Bar is definitely where you want to go to let loose and dance your assless chaps off.
 Also an East Colfax destination, this place has it all: weekend brunch, a constant influx of themed events, live performances, karaoke, DJs, and so much energy.
 The drink specials are abundant, and the hashtag is #partyoncolfax so do your hair tall, check your nails, and feel good as hell strutting into some of the most fun Denver has to offer.

-The bar that claims to be Denver’s oldest gay bar is one of the most laid-back of the bunch.
-Operating as a bar since the 1950s, the spot has definitely seen its fair share of history—good and bad.
+The bar that claims to be Denver’s oldest gay bar is also the most laid-back of the bunch.
+Operating as a bar since the 1950s, this spot has definitely seen its fair share of history—good and bad.
 In that light, the name comes from a shift in the ‘70s to being an openly gay bar, which included a name change.
-To many folks’ surprise, R&R doesn’t stand for “rest and relaxation” but rather the bar’s owners at the time of the change, Rick and Roger.
+To many folks’ surprise, R&R doesn’t stand for “rest and relaxation” but rather for the bar’s owners at the time of the change, Rick and Roger.
 It might not be the place to go to get your dance on, but it’s got comfortable seating, cold drinks, and a safe space to be yourself and enjoy good company.

 City Park West